 While when you buy packaged tours from travel agents, you get peace of mind, an organized tour along with a single point of contact to connect in case of problems.
 But, such package tours are going to be expensive in comparison, restrictive in nature of itineraries and you may not have an idea of what is coming ahead without researching the place.

-Personally, I plan my own trips always because the biggest advantage to me is to have control of my plan and get an opportunity to research about a place before landing there without any clue about it.
+I plan my trips always because the biggest advantage to me is to have control of my plan and get an opportunity to research a place before landing there without any clue about it.

 Q33.
 Do you organize any tours or trips?

-We at Devil On Wheels website offer sufficient information one possibly can from the updated Leh Ladakh road conditions to the routes to the maps to the hotel details to day by day travel itineraries or plans and other advises that one need to make a successful trip Leh Ladakh, Himachal or Uttarakhand.
-This will save you a lot of money and hassles too which you can use to buy something good for you or to help the ones in need in the Himalayas 🙂 🙂
+We at Devil On Wheels website offer sufficient information one possibly can from the updated Leh Ladakh road conditions to the routes to the maps to the hotel details to day by day travel itineraries or plans, and other tips that one needs to make a successful trip Leh Ladakh, Himachal or Uttarakhand.
+This information will save you a lot of money and hassles too which you can use to buy something good for you or to help the ones in need in the Himalayas 🙂 🙂

 Other Articles in the Series